A Glossary of Retirement and Superannuation Terms

 Minimum Annual payment

 as a % of account balance*

 Note that no maximum payment applies (unless you have a Transition to Retirement Pension, in which case the annual maximum is 10%) and you are not precluded from taking out a lump sum or rolling back your pension into an accumulation account.

-* Because of the significant losses in financial markets resulting from the COVID-19 pandemic the Government has reduced the minimum annual payment required for account-based pensions and annuities, allocated pensions and annuities and market-linked pensions and annuities by 50% in the 2019–20 and the 2020–21 financial years.
+* Because of the significant losses in financial markets resulting from the COVID-19 pandemic the Government reduced the minimum annual payment required for account-based pensions and annuities, allocated pensions and annuities and market-linked pensions and annuities by 50% in the 2019–20, 2020–21, 2021–22 and 2022-23 financial years.
 See the ATO page for more details.
-It is important to appreciate that these are not mandatory levels, retirees can continue to receive whatever payment levels they require, they are just subject to meeting the new minima.
+It is important to appreciate that these were not mandatory levels, retirees could continue to receive whatever payment levels they required, they were just subject to meeting the new minima.

 Most Australians have their super invested in what is called an "accumulation fund".
 They are referred to as accumulation funds because your money balance grows or ‘accumulates’ over time.
 The value of your super within these types of funds depends simply on:

 - whether you have received any bonus contributions

 - the investment performance of your fund over time, and